 By rehabilitating these bridges, DelDOT improves its performance measures related to bridge condition by decreasing the percentage of bridge deck area in poor condition.

 No. There will be periods of time when specific on- or off-ramps are closed for rehabilitation, but the intention is to have at least one lane of I-95 in each direction open at all times during construction.

-Major construction began in February 2021 and is expected to be completed in the Fall of 2023.
+Major construction began in February 2021 and is expected to be completed in the Spring of 2023.